 - a.
 Members must show the same horse(s) at the county qualifying horse show(s) and the New Jersey State 4-H Championship Horse Show.
-If the horse, after completion of the last county qualifying show, is injured or cannot compete at the New Jersey State 4-H Championship Horse Show, the next highest placing alternate who qualified in the class at the county qualifying show(s) shall be eligible for the state show.
-There are only TWO (2) exceptions to this rule: - b.
-If a 4-H member's horse dies after the last county 4-H qualifying horse show, the member may substitute another currently enrolled 4-H project horse from their county.
-A copy of the veterinarian's certificate of the death must be filed with the county 4-H staff and the original given to the show secretary the day of the show.
-This arrangement must also be verified by the County 4-H Office staff member. - i.
-In case of permanent injury (with veterinarian documentation) or loss of animal due to circumstances beyond the 4-H members control (owner sells a leased animal with documentation of proof of sale) between April 1 of the current project year and that county's first Qualifying Show an individual member may substitute an already registered project animal from their county at their county qualifying show(s).
-This arrangement must also be verified by the County 4-H Office staff member. - ii.
-The member may substitute another registered project animal from their county ONLY in these classes: Dressage Seat Equitation, English Equitation on the Flat, English Equitation over Fences, Western Horsemanship, Grooming and Showmanship (VSE, English or Western.)
+If the horse, after completing the last county qualifying show, is injured or cannot compete at the New Jersey State 4-H Championship Horse Show, the next highest placing alternate who qualified in the class at the county qualifying show(s) shall be eligible for the state show.
+There are only TWO (2) exceptions to this rule: - i.
+In case of permanent injury or loss of the animal due to circumstances beyond the member's control (ex, death, permanent injury, loss of leased horse), the member may substitute another registered project animal.
+A County 4-H Office staff member must also verify this substitution.
+The county 4-H program staff and the 4-H State Horse Program Coordinator will notify the county coordinator representing the county at the State Horse Show of any changes. - 1.
+The substitution is allowed only in specific classes: Dressage Seat Equitation, English Equitation on the Flat, English Equitation over Fences, Western Horsemanship, and Grooming and Showmanship (VSE, English, or Western) - ii.
+If a 4-H member's horse dies or is injured, the member must provide a copy of the veterinarian's certificate of death or letter of injury to the county 4-H staff and give the original to the show secretary on the show day.